 Katherine threw me a sour look.
 “We may have treated your wounds, but you need a doctor.”

 “I don’t have enough money for a doctor.”

 Katherine sighed and argued some more with the sheriff.

 I used the moment to rest.
 My left arm throbbed, yet my vision cleared.
 All the times I got bitten by a rattlesnake were paying off because I recovered much faster than anyone else would.
 I could still use an extra day of sleep though.

-“Down, now,” Katherine snapped and dropped to the ground.
+As we walked on the ridge toward the mountain, Katherine suddenly stopped.
+“Down, now,” she snapped and dropped to the ground.

 Without asking questions, the sheriff, I, and the deputy did the same.
 I looked around and saw why.
 In the secluded valley beneath the ridge lay a camp.
 Six tents, a small fence, and three jeeps parked outside.
 From a distance, I couldn’t see much else.
 Sheriff Alvarez pulled out a pair of binoculars.
 After a moment of looking, his face paled, and he whispered, “Mother of God.”

 I frowned and focused.
 I wanted to see more, and so I drew out my aether, forcing power into my eyes.
 The color-inverted world revealed marks of red and silver.
 As if someone spilled paint into the encampment.
 I tried to manipulate the energy, focusing on precision rather than brightness.

 After a few tries, my vision improved and zoomed in.
 A moment later I could see the insides of the camp.
 Men moved around, wearing black suits and bullet-proof vests.
 On their heads… Oh, God… on their heads, each of them had a small, insect-like Amunite.
 Or, as Katherine called them, demon, because these things didn’t look like they came from this world.
 The insect demons were wrapped by the neck, sitting atop the skull or straight entering the ears with tendrils.